Gaya/clevernode/source/index.md

 ## Professional Experience

-I have been working in web development professionally from 2006.
+I have been working in web development professionally since 2006.
 Since then, I've seen a lot of trends come and go, which has formed a solid opinion on what works, and what doesn't, what sticks, and what doesn't.

 I also occasionally **speak at meetups, conferences, and do in-company training** about technology and trends.

 In the past I have worked on projects of various sizes.
 This helped me in choosing the right tool for the job.
-From **small JavaScript widgets** to **full-blown applications**; anything is possible.
+From **small JavaScript widgets** to **full-blown enterprise level applications**; anything is possible.

 [Read my full resumé](https://github.com/Gaya/resume) for my past work experience.